w216w/KRNDA/README.md

 # Kernel Reverse Neighborhood Discriminant Analysis

-This repository contains the implementation files of the mentioned paper.
-Please cite the following if you use this implementations:
+This repository contains the implementation files for the above paper.
+If you use this implementation, please cite our article and the following:

  @article{Zhu2022,
   title={Neighborhood linear discriminant analysis},